23 June –29 August 2025

 Free |

-The aim of this design challenge is for students to create a comprehensive, well-communicated invention concept.
-Students are encouraged to use research, technology and software to create a detailed drawing and/or prototype which can demonstrate some of the capabilities of the proposed complete invention.
+Students are encouraged to think big and use creativity, research and technology to make a basic prototype which demonstrates some of the capabilities or design aspects of the proposed complete invention.

 PRIZES